michaelbourne/gravity-forms-zoom-webinar-registration/readme.md

 **Register attendees in your Zoom Webinar through a Gravity Form**

+Now hosted on the WP repo by @apos37: https://wordpress.org/plugins/gravity-zwr/

+This repo will no longer be mainted, please use the published plugin.

 ## Description

 This plugin adds a "Zoom Registration" feed to your Gravity Forms.
 Although it was created specifically for the Webinars feature on Zoom, it will work with normal Meetings.